jpreiser/Sorted_Linkedlist_Insertion_project/README.txt

 To compile the code, type 'make' into the command line.

-To run, type './make input.txt' into the command line.
+To run, type './make input.txt' or './make empty.txt' into the command line.

 To clean the directory, type 'make clean' into the command line.